TranslationalML/PACSMAN_data/README.md

                         Size of the generated image
   -o OUTPUT_DIR, --output_dir OUTPUT_DIR
-                        Directory to store the generated DICOM files --force               For overwriting the nifti, dicomseries, and png subdirectories in the output directory if they already exist.
+                        Directory to store the generated DICOM files --force               For overwriting the nifti, dicomseries, bids and png subdirectories in the output directory if they already exist.
   --save_nifti_png      Save a PNG image of the generated Nifti image
 ```